 Nursing facilities are required to provide medically necessary transportation services for Medicaid enrollees residing in their facilities.
 Any nursing facility enrollee needing non-emergency, non-ambulance transportation services are the financial responsibility of the nursing facility.
-NEAT services provided to a nursing facility enrollee must include the Certification of Ambulance Transportation to be reimbursable by the MCO; otherwise, the nursing facility shall be responsible for reimbursement for such services.
+NEAT services provided to a nursing facility enrollee must include the Certification of Ambulance Transportation, in accordance with the Coverage Requirements section, to be reimbursable by the MCO; otherwise, the nursing facility shall be responsible for reimbursement for such services.